Oxford Kendo Club with

-Oxford Kendo is a British Kendo Association (BKA) accredited club incorporated with Oxford University Kendo Club and Oxford Brookes Kendo Club.
-Our members include local residents, students and juniors in the Oxfordshire and surrounding areas providing kendo training and instruction from complete beginners to advanced kendoka.
+Oxford Kendo founded since circa 1985 is a British Kendo Association (BKA) accredited club incorporated with Oxford University Kendo Club and Oxford Brookes University Kendo Club.
+Our members include students from both universities and local residents in the Oxfordshire and surrounding areas.
+We provide kendo training from complete beginners to advanced kendoka.

-We regularly have 40 or more registered members including juniors from the age of 5 to more senior members in a multicultural and multinational diverse environment.
+We regularly have 40 or more registered members including juniors from the age of 5 to more senior members for all genders in a multicultural and multinational diverse environment.

 Our members compete regularly at national and international kendo tournaments with some members are also on the GB Kendo Team.
 International events that we have participated in include the London Cup, Bowden Taikai, Tonbo Cup, Welsh Open, Five Nations, European Kendo Championships and the World Kendo Championship.
 Former members include members such as Cris Ballinas, now the President of the South American Kendo Federation and Geraldine Mattson of the GB Women’s Team and Stuart Gibson former GB Team member.